Baryon Production at LHC Experiments: Average pt of Hyperons vs. Energy: Conclusions

 \section{Conclusions}

-The overview of results in transverse momentum distributions of hyperons produced in proton-proton collisions of various energies \cite{lambda,recent} has revealed a significant change in the slopes of baryon spectra in the region of $p_t$ = 0,3 - 8 GeV/c.
+The overview of results in transverse momentum distributions of hyperons produced in proton-proton collisions of various energies \cite{lambdaknee,hadronmass} has revealed a significant change in the slopes of baryon spectra in the region of $p_t$ = 0,3 - 8 GeV/c.
 The spectra of baryons become harder with the energy growth from ISR($\sqrt{s}$=53 GeV) and RHIC (200 GeV) up to LHC (0,9 and 7 TeV).
 The detailed analysis of hyperon spectra in the framework of QGSM demonstrates the change of slopes from $B_0$ = 4,6 (ISR at 53 GeV) to $B_0$ = 2,1 (LHC at 7 TeV).
 The transverse momentum baryon spectra in antiproton-proton collisions (UA1, UA5, CDF) differ from the $p_t$ distributions of baryons in proton-proton collisions (ISR, STAR, LHC).

 QGSM explains this phenomenon as a difference in the splitting of transverse energy between two sides of pomeron diagram.
 The cut diagram for antiproton-proton case includes the unusual side with the diquark-antidiquark ends, which accumulates more energy than another quark-antiquark side of cylinder.
-It is reasonable to suggest that the difference in spectra disappears with the growth of energy due to the increasing multipomeron contributions into the differential cross section that are similar for both $\bar{p}-p$ and $p-p$ collisions.
-The average $p_t$ values in proton-proton collisions grow steadily as the power of energy, $s^{0.05}$, up to highest LHC energy 7 TeV.
-Therefore, the baryon production processes at the energies of LHC are not totally random.
-This conclusion has crucial implications for cosmic ray physics, since it suggests that the "knee" at $E_{lab}$ $\approx$ 4* $10^{15}$ eV in cosmic proton spectra does not originate in hadronic interactions.
-There is no significant change in baryon spectra up to $\sqrt{s}$ = 7 TeV corresponding to $E_{lab}= 2,5*10^{16}$ eV in the cosmic ray physics.
-I suggest that the "knee" may indicate the maximal energy of protons from a nearest galaxy.
-The idea of proton production in space warrants a further detailed investigation of the hadroproduction dynamics in the framework of QGSM.
+It is reasonable to suggest that the difference in spectra disappears with the growth of energy due to the increasing multi-pomeron contributions into the differential cross section that are similar in this case for both $\bar{p}-p$ and $p-p$ collisions.

-The average transverse momentum analysis, through examining the different mass of hadrons, indicates a regularity in the mass gaps between heavy quark baryon-meson generations.
-This observation gives the possibility for more hadron states with the masses: 13.7, 37.3, 101.5, 276, 750...
-GeV, which are produced by geometrical progression with the mass multiplier of order $\delta$(lnM)=1.
-These hadron states may possess new quantum numbers or consist of heavy multi quarks.
-Since the results of this research shed new light on baryon production at LHC, they should be considered in current MC generators, as LUND, Pythia etc. This study shows that the results of phenomenological analysis of experimental data have far-reaching implications for the high energy physics.